Account Information API Documentation

 - Balances: current and available

 Our Account Information solution is available in all European Economic Area countries that are subject to PSD2 regulation.
-In all these countries Nordigen (Ltd. Nordigen Solutions) operates as an authorised AISP.
-You can see the full list ouf countries here.
+In all these countries Nordigen (Nordigen Solutions Ltd.) operates as an authorized AISP.
+You can see the full list of the countries here.

 To use Account Information, you are required to sign up to Nordigen's Open Banking Portal and acquire an access token.